 While you can certainly incorporate direct mail into your plan, our nine action steps will primarily focus on digital content.
 Why?
 Because according to a recent study1, email has the highest ROI of any kind of marketing channel, and nonprofits have one of the highest open rates at 25.2%.
 Additionally, 32% of donors who give online said that social media is the channel that inspires them to give.

-Download our End-of-Year Appeal and #GivingTuesday Checklist below now and follow along as we dive deeper into each of the nine steps over the next couple weeks.
+Download our End-of-Year Appeal and #GivingTuesday Checklist and dive deeper into each of the nine steps below.

 Let’s kick things off by diving into step one: